 Bromley Mindfulness is the most well-known and established mindfulness training organisation serving Bromley, Beckenham and the surrounding districts.
 A catchment area of over 1 million people.

 Robert teaches in organisations of all kinds.
 Local community organisations such as Age UK, the NHS through regular sessions at Darent Valley Hospital which have run since 2014.
 Robert also works with international businesses, some of which are household names, government regulators and top ten global law firms. – References on request.

 I would like to tell you about me, about the Mindfulness-Based Resilience framework that I teach and how it can help you.

 I took up what is the basic practice of mindfulness meditation in 1988 when it was a Zen meditation technique called ‘mindfulness and awareness of in and out breathing’.
-For a number of years meditation was a background experience for me, useful but not transformative.
+For a number of years, meditation was a background experience for me, useful but not transformative.
 I used meditation to help me to get to sleep (I still do) and when I was feeling calm and relaxed in a quiet place, I found that it enhanced my experience.
-Those moments however, became increasingly more rare.
+Those moments, however, became increasingly rarer.

 Since then I have realised that not only was I not alone in feeling stressed that way, but that chronic stress is a way of life for many people.
 I was one of the 85% of people that hated their jobs and feel that life must have more to offer though never quite seemed able to find the thing that makes it all worthwhile.